IPGP/autorino/docsrc/source/cookbook.md

 ## _autorino_'s exemple cookbook

+### Metadata disclaimer
+autorino assumes that __the metadata in your RINEX's header are always wrong__.
+Thus, it will always __update the metadata based on an external source__, such as sitelogs or receiver/antenna details given in the site configuration file.

+_NB:_ after the conversion step, for receiver's serial number and firmware version, a comparison is made between the exteral metadata source and the newly converted RINEX's header.
+If a difference is detected, a warning is raised, because the RINEX values must be the correct ones.
+Nevertheless, the RINEX header will be updated with the external metadata (the warning is simply an encouragement to change you external metadata source).

 ### Receipe #1: run an _autorino_ workflow

 Call `autorino_cfgfile_run` to run an _autorino_ workflow i.e. a set of _steps_.